Skip to content

 9 Archive docs docs/archive/ Update pack counts and lists

-Local installers (install.ps1, install.sh) dynamically scan the packs/ directory — new packs are auto-discovered, but aliases still need registration.
+Legacy shell installers (install.ps1, install.sh): Dynamically scan packs/ directory — new packs are auto-discovered, but aliases still need registration.
+Kept for backward compatibility.

-Remote installers (remote-install.ps1, remote-install.sh) use hardcoded static arrays.
+Legacy remote installers (remote-install.ps1, remote-install.sh): Use hardcoded static arrays.
 If you don't manually add the pack name, --pack all will silently skip it.
+Optional packs are resolved via petfish-market, but core pack names must still be in the array.

 Verification